I haven’t received any order confirmation or shipment confirmation emails. Did you receive my order? Was my order shipped?

 Do you have a live arrival guarantee?

 Although deaths are extremely rare, we do offer a live arrival guarantee so you can shop risk-free and with confidence.
 Our live arrival guarantee covers all animals/plants, and even shipping costs if there is a total loss.
-Just send us a picture of the dead animal/plant and we’ll issue a refund or send you replacements.
+Just send us a picture or pictures of the dead animal/plant still in its shipping bag within two hours after the package arrives (we check tracking information for that) and we’ll issue a refund or send you replacements.

 Do you ship live animals or plants during extremely hot or cold weather?